 As a business grows it may be necessary to involve additional people either to obtain access to more capital or to provide expertise.
 One way of introducing additional people is to form a partnership.
+A partnership is formed when two or more persons carry on a business for profit as co-owners.

 Characteristics of a Partnership